advice & guides

 However, if your daughter is absolutely determined to have a step through frame then you have a couple of options.

-This is the same with the Californium Pinnacle from Evans Cycles which also has a step through frame.
-Unfortunately the child sizes are just 20" and 24" wheels so too small for your daughter.
+This is the same with the Californium Pinnacle which also has a step through frame.
+Unfortunately the child sizes are just 20″ and 24″ wheels so too small for your daughter.

 The Frog 55 weighs just under 9kg and a larger Frog Bike will be under 10kg.
 The Bobbin and Pinnacle adult city bikes are all over 13.5kg which is adding at least an additional 1/3 to the weight – and you mention she is a slight build so may not have the strength to handle the bike with the ease she’s been used to.